SiposPtr/SiposPtr.github.io/index.md

 It was obvious for me to choose this as my job&hobby.
 Now in high school I finally can study what i love.
 And this is **really** important.
+I love playing with the IOS software.
+I sometimes i do some programming.
+I built several applications just for my own happiness but none of them were a big thing.
+The other part of IOS software that I love is the hacking.
+It's too difficult for me but sometimes I play with it.

 ### My passion